Testing NeuralGCM's capability to simulate future heatwaves based on the 2021 Pacific Northwest heatwave event: Methods

 \subsection{Model Configurations}

-NeuralGCM is a hybrid AI-based climate model \cite{kochkov2024neural} that integrates differentiable dynamical cores and learnable physical schemes.
+NeuralGCM is a hybrid AI-based global climate model \cite{kochkov2024neural} that integrates differentiable dynamical cores and learnable physical schemes.
 It predicts atmospheric conditions at the next time step based on initial conditions and forcing variables.
-By employing an auto-regressive approach, NeuralGCM can be applied to a variety of tasks, ranging from medium-range weather forecasts to long-term climate projections.
+By employing an auto-regressive approach, NeuralGCM can be applied to a variety of tasks, ranging from medium-range weather forecasts to seasonal and long-term climate projections\cite{zhang2025seasonal}.
+The model is available in two versions: deterministic and stochastic.
+The deterministic version produces a consistent output for a given initial condition and is available at three horizontal resolutions ($0.8^{\circ}$, $1.4^{\circ}$, and $2.8^{\circ}$); for this study, we selected the $1.4^{\circ}$ version.
+In contrast, the stochastic version supports ensemble generation through the use of a random key and is currently available only at $1.4^{\circ}$ resolution.
+We apply nudging to the deterministic model and ensemble involution to the stochastic model.

-The Energy Exascale Earth System Model (E3SM) is a state-of-the-art, fully coupled climate model \cite{golaz2022doe}, encompassing multiple components such as atmosphere, land, ocean, sea-ice, and rivers.
+The Energy Exascale Earth System Model (E3SM) is a state-of-the-art, fully coupled global climate model \cite{golaz2022doe}, encompassing multiple components such as atmosphere, land, ocean, sea-ice, and rivers.
 E3SM offers a flexible range of resolutions, from 1 degree (low-resolution) down to 3 km (convection-permitting) for atmosphere component \cite{Donahue2024}, and has regionally refined configuration \cite{Zhang_2024}.
 In this study, we employed its low-resolution version to ensure consistency in spatial resolution when compared with NeuralGCM.
-We used hindcast configuration (prescribing sea surface temperature and sea ice), a configuration that makes climate simulations run in weather forecasting mode.
-The simulation results are regridded to the NeuralGCM $1.4^{\circ}$ with conservative regridding method.
+We used hindcast configuration (reanalysis atmosphere and land initial conditions as well as prescribing sea surface temperature and sea ice), a configuration that makes climate simulations run in weather forecasting mode relying on accurate initial conditions rather than long-term forcings.
+The simulation was performed deterministically with a single realization.
+The results are regridded to the NeuralGCM $1.4^{\circ}$ with conservative regridding method.